angela-bi/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+I used my phone's flashlight as a mock light projection device to act out my storyboards.

+I noticed that as I brought the flashlight closer to a flat surface, the radius of the circle of light projected from my phone became smaller.
+This might bring up issues when deciding on a target area the players must make the color in; if the circle is too big and requires more red light, for example, the player with the red light may not be able to fill up the whole target area with their light.

 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*

+I realized when acting out the game with multiple players that there must be some sort of auditory component to the game that notifies both teams when a team has won, time has run out, etc.

 ## Part C. Prototype the device